Keith-Khadar/Gh05t/Reading_EEG_Data/README.md

 1. EEG signals are captured from snap electrodes and processed using an ESP32 development board.
 2. The ESP32 development board transmits the 8-channel EEG data wirelessly via ESPNOW to the ESP32-C6 module.
 3. The ESP32-C6 receives the data and relays it to the Arduino Serial Monitor for verification.
 4. A Python script captures the data from the laptop's serial port and records it in a text file.
 5. The data is formatted for compatibility with the OpenBCI GUI for visualization and further analysis.
+6. Additionally, another python script records the labeled data in csv file for evaluation using the machine learning model.
-6. Filtering techniques are applied to extract alpha wave frequencies (8-10 Hz), confirming the presence of neural activity.
+7. Filtering techniques are applied to extract alpha wave frequencies (8-10 Hz), confirming the presence of neural activity.
-7. Initial testing involved verifying ADC readings with a DC voltage input, ensuring data accuracy before integrating electrodes.
+8. Initial testing involved verifying ADC readings with a DC voltage input, ensuring data accuracy before integrating electrodes.
    ![data collection stages](https://github.com/user-attachments/assets/1ad5dc23-a819-4ac8-99bb-d55ae5c50f29)